 Applicants need to own or operate one or more garden centres which have been trading for at least 12 months.
-Each garden centre will be subjected to a standards inspection by a GCA inspector.
-Every relevant department and area of the centre will be inspected and the overall pass mark is 60% for entry into the GCA.
+Each garden centre will be subjected to a standards inspection by a GCA inspector and every relevant department and area of the centre will be inspected.

 A full member is either an individual garden centre or the nominated centre (parent centre) for a chain of garden centres.

 If a garden centre business has multiple centre's then 25% of those centre's (minimum of 5 if over 24+ centres) need to be GCA members.
 Those not classed as the parent centre will be subsidiary members.

 An Associate member is a supplier to the garden centre industry.
 To find out more and become an Associate member please contact the GCA office by email: firstname.lastname@example.org

 There are many advantages and unique benefits of GCA membership